molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Protractor

-Protractor is a an end-to-end testing framework based on WebDriver, made for Angular applications.
+Protractor is an end-to-end testing framework based on WebDriver, made for Angular applications.

 Protractor is an official Angular project and also originates from Google.
-In a new Angular project created with the Angular CLI, Protractor is the default end-to-end testing framework.
-It is already up and running.
+In a new project created with the Angular CLI, Protractor is already installed as the default end-to-end testing framework.

 Just like the unit and integration test we have written, Protractor uses Jasmine for test suites and specs.
 If you are familiar with Jasmine, you quickly get into writing Protractor tests.

 Protractor integrates well with an Angular app under test.
 Protractor waits for Angular to update the page before continuing with the next  WebDriver command.
-The behavior seeks to make testing Angular applications more robust.
+This feature seeks to make testing Angular applications more robust.

-Despite all these benefits, **this guide does not recommend using Protractor** for new projects.
+Despite all these benefits, **this guide does not recommend using Protractor for new projects**.
 Why so?

 First of all, Protractor is practically unmaintained.
 The future of the project is unclear.
 It seems to have lost the Google backing.

 Second, the project underwent fundamental changes that curtail its usability.
-The conventional way to write Protractor tests is deprecated today.

 Protractor has a feature called _WebDriver control flow_.
 While WebDriver commands are in fact asynchronous, this feature allows you to write tests as if the code was synchronous.

-When the underlying WebDriverJS library removed the feature, Protractor deprecated it as well.
+The control flow implementation has lead to inconsistencies and bugs.
+The underlying WebDriverJS library removed the feature, so Protractor deprecated it as well.
+Today, Protractor recommends to embrace the asynchronous nature of end-to-end tests.

-Today, Protractor recommends to embrace the asynchronous nature of end-to-end tests instead of hiding it.
-All Protractor commands return Promises and you are advised to use `async` / `await` to wait for a command to finish.
-But a lot of examples, tutorials and the standard configuration still propagate the control flow.
+All Protractor commands return Promises.
+You are advised to use `async` / `await` to wait for a command to finish.
+But a lot of Protractor examples, tutorials and the default configuration still propagate the control flow.

-The control flow implementation has lead to pitfalls, inconsistencies and bugs.
-Declaring this feature obsolete was inevitable, but also eliminated a useful core feature.
+Declaring this feature obsolete was inevitable, but also eliminated a useful feature.
 Protractor’s contenders, namely Cypress and Webdriver.io, still have such a feature.

-If you disable to control flow as recommended, you practically need to disable the “wait for Angular” feature as well.
+If you disable the control flow as recommended, you practically need to disable the “wait for Angular” feature as well.
 This means both key Protractor features have lapsed.

 Protractor is a great project, but today there is no compelling reason to choose Protractor over its competitors.

-If you are looking for Protractor examples, you will find extensive Protractor tests in the repositories for the Counter and Flickr search.
+If you are looking for Protractor examples, you will find tests in different flavors for the Counter and Flickr search.
 They are not explained in this guide though.

 <div class="book-sources" markdown="1">
 - [Counter: End-to-end tests with Protractor](https://github.com/9elements/angular-workshop/tree/master/e2e)
 - [Flickr search: End-to-end tests with Protractor](https://github.com/9elements/angular-flickr-search/tree/master/e2e)
 </div>

+### Cypress

+Cypress is an end-to-end testing framework that is not based on WebDriver and that is not Angular-specific.
+Any web site can be tested with Cypress.

+WebDriver-based testing solutions are flexible and powerful but turned out to be slow and unreliable.
+Cypress aims to improve both the developing experience and the reliability of end-to-end tests.

+Cypress employs a fundamentally different architecture.
+A Node.js application starts the browser.
+The browser is not remotely-controlled, but the tests run directly in the browser, supported by a browser plugin.
+The test runner provides a powerful user interface for inspecting an debugging tests right in the browser.

+Cypress is the product of one company, Cypress.io, Inc. While the test runner is open source and free of charge, the company generates revenue with an additional paid service: The Cypress dashboard manages test runs recorded in a continuous integration environment.
+You do not have to subscribe to this service to write and run Cypress tests.

+From our perspective, Cypress has several drawbacks.

+First, while Cypress works well with Angular applications, it requires some initial setup.
+Un

+Second, Cypress uses Mocha and Chai as libraries for writing tests, not Jasmine.
+While both approaches roughly work the same, this means you have to learn the subtle differences.
+And you have to live with the inconsistency that unit and integration tests use Jasmine, while end-to-end tests use Mocha and Chai.

+Third, at the time of writing, Cypress only supports Firefox and Chromium-based browsers (Chrome, Microsoft Edge etc.).
+It does not support Safari, legacy Edge or even Internet Explorer.

+Cypress is not simply better than WebDriver-based frameworks.
+It tries to solve their problems by narrowing the scope and making trade-offs.
+That being said, Cypress is

+Cypress is well-maintained and well-documented.

 ### WebDriver architecture